federicomarra/timer-clock-chronometer/README.md

 #### 1. TimerDefaultConstructor

-This test checks if the default constructor initializes correctly to 0 seconds, `viewMode` to 0 and the Duration String print.
+This test checks if the default constructor initializes correctly `running` to false, `duration` to 0 seconds and `viewMode` to 0.

 #### 2. TimerCorrectWorking

-This test checks if an object of the class `Timer` works correctly with a duration set to 5 seconds.
+This test checks if the timer works correctly with a duration set to 5 seconds.

 ### TimerTestFixture in [`TimerTestFixture.cpp`](test/TimerTestFixture.cpp)